Spread the love

 The Great Argus (Argusianus argus) is Malaysia’s very own answer to the Indian Peafowl.
 What it lacks in colour, the male Argus more than makes up with his impressive ocelli (‘eyespots’) and extraordinarily long tail feathers.
 Male birds roam a large area, and create clearings on the forest floor where they perform mating displays to females.

-BRL’s Argus Hide is built adjacent to one such clearing.
+BRL’s Takala BOS is built adjacent to one such clearing.
 The male that made this display area is quite comfortable around people, often allowing birders to approach closely.
 Indeed, we ourselves had a close encounter with him during our trip there.
 And past visitors have even seen his spectacular displays!

 Danum Valley Great Argus